InformaticsMatters/trigger-awx-action/README.md

 image, and you then want to trigger an AWX template that would deploy that image, say to a Kubernetes cluster.

->   Version 1 of the Action used the legacy tower-cli tool to trigger the template.
+>   Version 1 of the Action used the legacy [ansible-tower-cli] package
-    Verison 2 uses the new awxkit package.
+    to trigger the template.
+Version 2 uses the [awxkit] package.

+>   Remember that Job Templates that you expect to run on AWX must be
+    executable by the user you provide.

+>   Any AWX Job Template you execute should have the **PROMPT ON LAUNCH**
+    option selected in the **EXTRA VARIABLES** section.
+If not, variables passed-in via the underlying tower-cli command will be ignored.

 ## Inputs